hasanahmed1810/StockPricePrediction/README.md

- Stock price prediction done using arima and prophet models Used the JP Morgan dataset from yahoo finance
+ Stock price prediction done using arima and prophet models, used the JP Morgan dataset from yahoo finance